marckassay/sots/README.md

 ### Example 3
-This example is derived from example 2 and in an addition demostrates the usage of control methods:
+This example is derived from example 2 and in an addition demonstrates the usage of control methods:
-* After 2 seconds, a `setTimeout` will call sots' `pause` method.
-Followed 2 seconds later a call to `reset` and finally a call to `start` to resume sots.
+* The JS `setTimeout` will be used to call the following methods in sequential order: `start`, `pause`, `reset`, and `start` .
+* `ExampleCallback` that implements `SequencerCallback` is used in this example since resetting is performed.

 See this example here: https://github.com/marckassay/sots/blob/master/example/example-3.ts

 ## Contribute
 If you want to fork sots and give it a go, deploy 'sotsHarness' and 'sots.code-workspace' from the harness folder into the parent directory of sots.
-This will enable: multi-root workspace (for VS Code) with tasks and launch configurations and, provide a test harness.
+This will enable: multi-root workspace (for VS Code) with tasks and a debug launch configuration, and provide a test harness.
+Any example files can be copied-and-pasted into index.ts file of 'sotsHarness'.

 In PowerShell, dot-source the following file in harness folder to move the contents for you:
 ```